OpenOmics/weave/docs/execution.md

 ```

 !!!
 Note
-    srun (by default)[https://slurm.schedmd.com/srun.html#OPT_export] exports all environmental variables from the executing environment and `--export=ALL` can be left off
+    srun <a href="https://slurm.schedmd.com/srun.html#OPT_export">by default</a> exports all environmental variables from the executing environment and `--export=ALL` can be left off

 ## Biowulf